zeidoo/tutorial-bean-flink-kubernetes-pojo/README.md

     * We also need to copy our txt file `COPY genocides.txt $FLINK_HOME/usrlib/genocides.txt`
     * We build the image `docker build -t localhost:5000/aihistorian .`
     * We push the image `docker push localhost:5000/aihistorian`

+# Docker image, le slim jar way (jib-maven-plugin)

+* We can use Google's Jib plugin to create a slim jar.
+I recommend you read [this article](https://phauer.com/2019/no-fat-jar-in-docker-image/) on why this is a good idea.
+There are a few caveats.
+* Flink expects all the jar and dependencies to be in `/opt/flink/lib/`.
+Jib puts everything in `/app`.
+We can change this behavior using ` <appRoot>/opt/flink/lib/app</appRoot>`.
+Now our code and all the dependencies will be in the java classpath Flink starts with.
+Note that I did try the -C (--classpath) parameter to the Flink CLI, it didn't work for me.
+* Jib normally does not package your code into a jar.
+Instead, it uses the -cp parameter to give java the entry point,
+  eg: ` -cp, /opt/flink/lib/app/classpath/*:/opt/flink/lib/app/libs/*, org.aihistorian.Pipeline`.
+Flink expects a jar.
+  Adding `<packaging>jar</packaging>` to our pom will make them both happy.
+* `mvn -Pjib clean compile package` in the root directory will create the docker image and push it to your private registry.

+# How (Beam with Flink on Kubernetes)

+* Flink (1.12) has native integration with Kubernetes, see links below.
 * Now we need to execute our code:
     * [Download Flink](https://www.apache.org/dyn/closer.lua/flink/flink-1.12.2/flink-1.12.2-bin-scala_2.12.tgz)
     * Extract the files `tar -zxf flink-1.12.2-bin-scala_2.11.tgz`